pierdr/ofxFractalGeometry/README.md

 ## Developer guide
 All the functions in ofxFractalGeometry are stastic functions.

-To see basic usage of the addon, see the [example code](fractalGeometryExample/src/testApp.cpp)
+To explore the functions see the [example code](fractalGeometryExample/src/testApp.cpp)

+Tested on macOS 10.13 and of 0.9.8

 ## [Example](fractalGeometryExample/)
 Shows how to use all the functions of the addon.
 You can cycle through all the helper functions just moving left and right with the arrow keys.